-She has taught courses on adult literacy, family literacy, adult education, feminist theory, racialized sexuality, and research in adult and higher education at Penn State and University of Houston - Victoria.
+Dr. Gnanadass teaches courses on adult learning and research at the University of Memphis.
+She has taught courses on adult literacy, adult education, feminist theory, and research at Penn State and University of Houston, Victoria.
 She has over 20 years of professional experience in adult, early childhood, and higher education working with diverse populations.
 This experience in the field combined with her research and teaching in adult education and women's studies gives her a broad perspective on both practical and theoretical issues of the field.

 She is the Book Reviews Editor of Dialogues in Social Justice: An Adult Education Journal and serves on the board of Literacy Mid-South and the Adult Higher Education Alliance (AHEA).
 She is associated with academic organizations including, but not limited to the Commission for Professors of Adult Education (CPAE), American Association for Adult and Continuing Education (AAACE), and AHEA.

 - Ph.D.
 Lifelong Learning & Adult Education with a Women's, Gender, and Sexuality Studies Minor, Pennsylvania State University